— Streams and Training Templates —

 - Transfer medicine across many training sites

-- Point of Care Ultrasound Training (PoCUS)
+- Point of Care Ultrasound Training (PoCUS) when available.

 - Certification in Advanced Cardiac Life Support (ACLS), Advances in Labour and Risk Management (ALARM), Neonatal Resuscitation Program (NRP), Advanced Trauma Life Support (ATLS) training is offered, when possible.
 ACLS is offered through Eastern Health at a reduced rate.
 The Family Medicine Residency Training Program covers the cost of ALARM & NRP.
 Residents are provided with $1000 towards conference leave or ATLS course completion.